awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.S3.md

 ## Viewing the Data in Amazon S3<a name="EMRforDynamoDB.CopyingData.S3.ViewingData"></a>

-If you use SSH to connect to the master node, you can use the AWS Command Line Interface \(AWS CLI\) to access the data that Hive wrote to Amazon S3\.
+If you use SSH to connect to the leader node, you can use the AWS Command Line Interface \(AWS CLI\) to access the data that Hive wrote to Amazon S3\.

 The following steps are written with the assumption you have copied data from DynamoDB to Amazon S3 using one of the procedures in this section\.